collocations.org

 I have a deep affection for his mother.

-The teacher showed affection towards all her pupils.
+The teacher showed affection to all her students.

 PHRASES